geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Geohot** [00:00:07]
 Yeah.
 Tinyboxes have still been selling well.
-We got some press for the Tinybox Pro.
+We got some press for the TinyBox Pro.
-We got two more pre-orders in for Tinybox Pros.
+We got two more pre-orders in for TinyBox Pros.
 So those are paid pre-orders, which is nice.
 We actually have $2,000 for most people.
 And they're non-cancelable.